hitomishibata/End-to-End-Data-Analysis-with-Covid-19-datasets-in-Azure-Data-Factory/README.md

 The major part is from the assinment guideline of an Udemy's course but I changed some parts for extra challenge.
 Course name: Azure Data Factory For Data Engineers - Project on Covid19 The activities involved in the project are:
-1. Building data pipelines for data ingestiond and transformatioin
+1. Building data pipelines for data ingestion and transformatioin
 2. Visualization in PowerBI
 3. Pipeline CL/CD in Azure DevOps